mimvoid/hellwal/README.md

 color0='%%color0.hex%%'
 color1='%%color1.hex%%'

-# ... and so on and so fourth.
+# ... and so on and so forth.

 color15='%%color15.hex%%'